Services for Students with Disabilities: Special Education and Section 504

 - Special Education resources

 Every child who has been evaluated and found eligible for special education services must have an Individualized Educational Program (IEP).
-An IEP is a written document developed by an IEP team.
-The IEP team is composed of various educators and the parent(s) or legal guardians of the student.
+The student’s IEP team develops the written IEP.
+The team consists of educators and the parent(s) or legal guardians of the student.
 The IEP is tailored to meet the individual needs of the student as identified through the evaluation process.

 As a parent, you are a critical member of the IEP team.
 You may invite individuals who know your child and can provide additional information about his/her strengths and needs to IEP meetings.
 The IEP team meets at least one time each school year to discuss and revise the student’s IEP.